Publish date:

 Lead Source Tracking Gaps

 While Google Analytics can track actions like form submissions through goals, it doesn’t always connect those actions to their original lead source.
 For example, if a visitor engages with your site multiple times before converting, Google Analytics can’t tell you which channel ultimately brought them in as a lead.
 On the other hand, Salesforce can capture the lead’s source, although it may not always be precise.
-Connecting these systems can help ensure that your Salesforce CRM solutions provide a fuller story of where leads are coming from.
+Connecting these systems can help ensure your Salesforce CRM solutions provide a fuller story of where leads come from.

 Linking Leads to Anonymous Visits

 Visitors who convert to your website are often sent straight to Salesforce as a new lead.
-But here’s the problem: you don’t have a record of their earlier anonymous visits, which means you’re missing out on insights into how that person engaged with your site before converting.
+But here’s the problem: you don’t have a record of their earlier anonymous visits, which means you’re missing insights into how that person engaged with your site before converting.
 This integration helps close that gap, allowing you to connect the dots between a new lead’s previous visits and interactions on your site.

 Revenue Attribution Challenges